mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/_index.md

 To change the Mattermost Apps plugin or the Mattermost Server versions, you can edit [`docker-compose.yml`](https://github.com/mattermost/mattermost-app-examples/blob/master/docker-compose.yml).

-You'll need to create a `.docker.env` file in the same directory as the `docker-compose.yml` file in order to complete the Docker Compose configuration.
-Use this file to store any secrets or any other environment variables you wish to use with the Mattermost server.
-Check out the [`.docker.env.example`](https://github.com/mattermost/mattermost-app-examples/blob/master/.docker.env.example) file in the examples repository to see some secrets you may want to use while building Apps.
-The `.docker.env` file is ignored in the repository's `.gitignore` file, so these secrets won't be committed to the repository if you make any edits.
+To complete the Docker Compose configuration, you'll need to create a `.docker.env` file in the same directory as the `docker-compose.yml` file.
+This file is used to store any secrets or other environment variables you wish to use with the Mattermost server.
+To complete configuration without storing secrets or other environment variables, create an empty `.docker.env` file.
+The `.docker.env` file is ignored in the repository's `.gitignore` file, so it won't be committed to the repository if you make any edits.

+An example of this file, {{<newtabref title=".docker.env.example" href="https://github.com/mattermost/mattermost-app-examples/blob/master/.docker.env.example">}}, can be found in the examples repository.

 Next, use the following command to bring your development environment online.